Thermal Diffusivity and Pole-Skipping in the Incoherent Semilocally Critical IR

-As outlined in the introduction section, one primary purpose of this manuscript is to investigate the IR fixed point dependence in pole-skipping.
-Recall that, the verification of \eqref{PSDIF} at the different IR fixed point requires a model-by-model exploration of gravity theories.
-To do this, we employ the Gubser-Rocha model~\cite{Gubser:2009qt} as an illustrative example, which is a specific model within a broader class of models~\eqref{EMDAM} as
+This model is an effective holographic model for condensed matter systems~\cite{Charmousis:2010zz,Gouteraux:2014hca}.
+Its IR scale invariant point falls into the class of the semi-local quantum liquids~\cite{Iqbal:2011in} and captures the characteristics of strange metals \footnote{For instance, it describes linear-$T$ resistivity, fermionic spectral function, and Homes's law in high-$T_c$ superconductors~\cite{Davison:2013txa,Anantua:2012nj,Jeong:2018tua,Ahn:2019lrh,Jeong:2019zab,Jeong:2021wiu,Balm:2022bju}.
+See also \cite{Ahn:2023ciq} for its limitation to describe the transport anomalies such as the Hall angle.}.

-This model has been recognized as a effective holographic model for condensed matter systems~\cite{Charmousis:2010zz,Gouteraux:2014hca}.
-In particular, its IR scale invariant point, which falls into the class of the semi-local quantum liquids~\cite{Iqbal:2011in}, is responsible for the characteristics of strange metals.\footnote{For instance, see \cite{Davison:2013txa,Anantua:2012nj,Jeong:2018tua,Ahn:2019lrh,Jeong:2019zab,Jeong:2021wiu,Balm:2022bju} for the linear-$T$ resistivity, fermionic spectral function, and Homes's law in high temperature superconductors.
-See also \cite{Ahn:2023ciq} for its limitation to describe the transport anomalies such as Hall angle.} Note that this fixed point is also referred to as the conformal to AdS$_2\times R^2$ fixed point which is different from the one examined in prior investigations of pole-skipping~\cite{Blake:2018leo,Jeong:2021zhz,Jeong:2022luo}.
+We will show that the Gubser-Rocha model with particle-hole symmetry, vanishing chemical potential, exhibits two competing phases: the conformal to AdS$_2$ phase and the AdS$_2$ phase considered in the literature~\cite{Blake:2017ris,Blake:2018leo,Jeong:2021zhz,Jeong:2022luo}.